junxit/us-congress-bills-117/metadata.md

 - 2021-04-19 — Mr. Perlmutter moved to suspend the rules and pass the bill, as amended.
 - 2021-04-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 321 - 101 (Roll no. 120). (text: CR H1915-1918)
 - 2021-04-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 321 - 101 (Roll no. 120).(text: CR H1915-1918)
+- 2021-04-20 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.